 What an amazing and positive story from Queensland Ambulance Service and their Paramedics- who are highly trained to adapt to every situation they come across.
 As well as protocol and procedures to follow, every time a Paramedic arrives on scene, they have to rely in a wide range of ‘human’ skills such as their intuition, powers of observation and of course emotional intelligence.

 It’s these stories that fuel the interest of those who have always wanted to help save lives and give back to their community – and to become a Paramedic is one of the most respected of all professions.

 The Australian Paramedical College is the largest prehospital health care training provider in Australia.

 We offer three courses in the health scope:

-Our nationally recognised paramedical training programs provide a flexible and affordable pathway to employment in the private sector, or as a stepping stone to university.
-We offer everyone the opportunity to become a Paramedic/Medic, regardless of their educational background.
+Our nationally recognised paramedical pathway training programs provide a flexible and affordable pathway to employment in the private sector, or as a stepping stone to university.
+We offer everyone the opportunity to become an Emergency Healthcare practitioner, regardless of their educational background.
 We believe you should still pursue your goals even though your school or college grades are not where they would have been if things would have been different.